 Our MSC Certification

-On top of that, the PNA is the MSC certified Skipjack and Yellowfin fishery, with the biggest potential volume.
+On top of that, the Pacific Islands nations provide the largest potential volume of MSC certified Skipjack and Yellowfin Tuna.
 Are you looking for affordable MSC certified tuna, we can make it happen!
 We believe sustainable certified and traceable catch should be the market norm.
 With our MSC large potential volume we can make MSC tuna the norm.

-To make sure the Chain of Custody is not broken at any stage, we require from all our chain of custody partners to hold an MSC CoC certificate, of course by setting the perfect example; PNA CoC Certificate!
+To make sure the Chain of Custody is not broken at any stage, we require from all our chain of custody partners to hold an MSC CoC certificate.

-As PNA and Pacifical we go the extra mile with additional independent verification not only on the entire fishery level, but also on individual fishing trip level.
-We check the compliance with the MSC standard of every Batch of fish and work with Batch Certificates!
+Pacifical goes the extra mile with additional independent verification not only on the entire fishery level, but also on individual fishing trip level.
+We check the compliance with the MSC standard of every Batch of fish and work with detailed Batch Certificates!

 Chain Of Custody

-As PNA and Pacifical we go the extra mile with additional independent chain of custody verification.
-In close collaboration, the PNA office and Pacifical check the compliance and monitor the chain of custody on fishing trip level, only granting MSC status to verified fishing trip batches, with Batch Certificates.
-Every step, from the start of the trip until sorting in the coldstore is verified by the independent PNA office, a public authority.
+Pacifical goes the extra mile with additional independent chain of custody verification.
+In close collaboration, Pacifical checks the compliance and monitor the chain of custody on fishing trip level, only granting MSC status to verified fishing trip batches, with Batch Certificates.
+Every step, from the start of the trip until sorting in the coldstore is verified by a public authority.

 After the MSC Batch certification is approved, Pacifical is making sure the high level of assurance isn’t lost at any point further downstream the supply chain.
 Every movement of the entire, or part of the original batch is tracked.
 This way we at Pacifical keep a close eye on the exact volume that moves through the supply chain, effectively eliminating the risk of any non-certified or IUU fish being mixed in and improving traceability practices at all stages of the supply chain.
 This tuna can be recognized by our Pacifical Geographical Indication on the product packaging.